 The rural areas of low demographic and economic density are today those with a significant potential for higher distinctive development, based on very different territorial, environmental, rural, cultural, social and symbolic identity values, with conditions for economic and social diversification.

-Thus, it is the objective of this international conference to reflect on the issues of attracting and retaining talents in the territories as a factor for the development of the endogenous potential of these territories.
-This reflection shared by all relevant actors in the Alto Minho region and other regions of Portugal with similar problems will be based on inputs from other regions whose strategies have been successful in facing the so-called challenges.
-At the end of the conference it is intended to have the guidelines for the elaboration of an Action Plan for the Alto Minho region, which could of course also be used by other regions facing the same challenges.
+Thus, it was the objective of this international conference to reflect on the issues of attracting and retaining talents in the territories as a factor for the development of the endogenous potential of these territories.
+This reflection shared by all relevant actors in the Alto Minho region and other regions of Portugal with similar problems was based on inputs from other regions whose strategies have been successful in facing the so-called challenges.
+At the end of the conference ideas have emerged on the guidelines for the elaboration of an Action Plan for the Alto Minho region, which could also be used by other regions facing the same challenges.